sinojelly/mockcpp/docs/BuildSystemDescription.md

 You can build_install mockcpp testngpp and update the files in testngpp-mockcpp-sample/tests/testngpp.
 Be sure to follow the OS_NAME/COMPILER_NAME/COMPILER_MAJOR_VERSION directory structure convention.

+Important: Both mockcpp and testngpp are build_install to the testngpp-mockcpp-sample/tests/testngpp dir.

 #### 3) Use the build.sh or build.ps1 to build.
 The usage is the same as build mockcpp or testngpp.

+#### 4) You can specify the USER_TESTNGPP_PATH to use your local prebuilt tools.
+This is usefull if your compiler is different from others in your team.

+On Linux: export USER_TESTNGPP_PATH=/home/sinojelly/test_tools/testngpp_install On Windows: $env:USER_TESTNGPP_PATH="D:\Develop\test-tools\testngpp-install"

 ### Method 2: Use mockcpp testngpp source code